 Imagine, as a youth, the delight of seeing a photograph you took appear magically on a piece of paper immersed in liquid.
 Appreciation for the artistic photographic image soon followed learning how the latent image appeared in the developer.
 Developing an ability to see, capture and print photographic images became a welcome challenge.

 My first "real" camera (following a Kodak "Brownie") was a gift from my father...
 His prized 35mm German camera, a Zeiss-Ikon "Contax", vintage 1950.
-Despite my father's praise of the camera, my mother, a trained artist with a keen eye, frequently commented it did not produce a picture that gave "sharp" detail.
+Despite my father's praise of the camera, my mother, a trained artist with a keen eye, frequently commented the pictures it produced lacked truly fine detail when the negative was enlarged..

 A family friend taught me the basics of traditional black & white film developing and darkroom printing techniques.
 Workshops with local photographers provided exposure to aesthetics of photography.
 As my interest deepened, my mother's comment rang clear.
 There really was a limit to the detail a 35mm negative could yield when enlarged.
 The work of famous photographers such as Strand, Evans, Weston, Adams and others, provided inspiration.
 Those photographers all used an old fashioned, large format "view camera" that required sheet film.
 Sheet films, typically 4"x5", 5"x7", 8"x10" in size (and larger), are many times the size of a 35mm negative and yield marvelous, sharp detail.
 The view camera requires tripod support and presents the image, upside down, on a glass viewing screen.
 This allows the photographer to compose the image carefully while working under a blanket like "dark cloth".
 Very old fashioned !
 That slower, contemplative process proved a wonderful model for more serious photography.